accordproject/template-engine/README.md

     message: 'World',
 };
 ```

-## Next Steps

-The Hello World example just scratches the surface of what can be accomplished!
-TemplateMark can define optional sections, conditional sections, TypeScript formulae/calculations and even reference external data.

-Refer to the [full](https://github.com/accordproject/template-engine/tree/main/test/templates/full) example for details.

-> More detailed syntax documentation is to come!

 ### Output AgreementMark (JSON)

 When the TemplateMark and the data JSON is passed to the Template Engine is merges the two, in this case by simply replacing the reference to the `message` variable with its value from the data JSON and to produce an AgreementMark JSON document.